dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

 #### 5.3.8 Wound-Triggered Incapacitation

 When a progressive wound is at its final non-lethal stage and damage forces it to progress further, the character becomes **Incapacitated**.
-The initial charge count is determined by the standard incapacitation formula (see Section 4.9.7), using the character's current effective health and base health at the moment the wound progression is triggered.
+The initial charge count is determined by the standard incapacitation formula (see Section 4.9.6).
+If the character's current effective health is zero or below at the moment of triggering — meaning wound penalties have already reduced them to a lethal state — the character dies instead of becoming Incapacitated, and the formula is not evaluated.
 Incapacitation depletes automatically each turn and is removed when charges reach zero — the character then regains consciousness.
-Other characters can still interact with an Incapacitated character (e.g. to move them or administer treatment) while the status is active.

 The wound that triggered Incapacitation remains active and continues accumulating charges while the character is unconscious.
-If the wound is not treated before its charges reach the progression threshold again, Incapacitation is applied a second time immediately after the character regains consciousness — or sooner, if the threshold is crossed while the character is still unconscious.
-This creates a recurring collapse cycle for neglected final-stage wounds and provides a strong mechanical incentive to treat the wound during the window when the character is incapacitated and accessible.
+If the wound is not treated before its charges reach the progression threshold again, Incapacitation is applied again immediately after the character regains consciousness.
+This creates a recurring collapse cycle for neglected final-stage wounds.

 #### 5.3.9 Wound Examples